In Depth Patient Reports - default

 Lung Volume-Reduction Surgery

-In lung volume-reduction surgery (LVRS), more than 30% of severely diseased lung tissue is removed, and the remaining parts of the lung are joined together.
+In lung volume-reduction surgery (LVRS), more than one-third of severely diseased lung tissue is removed, and the remaining parts of the lung are joined together.
 Breathing improvements after surgery are mainly due to the following factors:

 - Improvement in the ability of the lung and chest wall to spring back during breathing